knpuniversity/FOSUserBundle/knpu/security-setup.md

 Ok, so about 5 lines to get our entire security system working.
 That kicks butt!
 And now, we can hook up the login link for real.
 Open `app/Resources/views/base.html.twig` and find the static link.
 Add an if statement: `if is_granted('ROLE_USER')`, then `else` and `endif`.
-FOSUserBundle guarantees that every user always at least `ROLE_USER`.
+FOSUserBundle guarantees that every user always at least has `ROLE_USER`.
 So it's safe to use this to figure out whether or not the user is logged in.